mathesar-foundation/mathesar-wiki/projects/localization.md

 ## Timeline

-This project should take 4 weeks.
+This project should take 3 weeks of frontend effort and 1 week of backend effort which can be done in parallel.
+Hence a total of 3 weeks for completion.

+A detailed timeline can be added once the proposal is approved and a start date is finalized.

 ## Risks